VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 It is not clear if the helium breathing pulses are of physical or numerical nature.
 If you want to read more about helium breathing pulses, you can check out these papers: [Castellani et al. 1985](https://ui.adsabs.harvard.edu/abs/1985ApJ...296..204C/abstract), [Constantino et al. 2016](https://ui.adsabs.harvard.edu/abs/2016MNRAS.456.3866C/abstract), [Salaris & Cassisi 2017](https://ui.adsabs.harvard.edu/abs/2017RSOS....470192S/abstract), [Paxton et al. 2018](https://ui.adsabs.harvard.edu/abs/2018ApJS..234...34P/abstract), and [Córsico & Althaus 2024](https://ui.adsabs.harvard.edu/abs/2024ApJ...964...30C/abstract) (their figure 1 nicely illustrates the impact of the breathing pules on the core helium burning time).

-One thing that we have been ignoring sofar in our treatment of overshooting is the impact of a chemical gradient as the one between the helium burning core and the envelope as an additional stabilizing force, reducing the size of the overshooting region.
-Resolving where the convective boundary lies is way beyond the scope of our lab, but we encourage you to explore other mixing options.

 {{< /details >}}

 ### Limiting core overshooting in regions with strong chemical gradients

-One thing that we have been ignoring so far in our treatment of overshooting is the role of a chemical gradient as the one between the helium-burning core and the envelope as an additional stabilizing force, reducing the size of the overshooting region.
+Now, let us consider the impact of a chemical gradient between the helium-burning core and the envelope as an additional stabilizing force.
+This will reduce the size of the overshooting region and maybe help to prevent the core from growing into the unstable region.
 In MESA while modeling overshooting, one can account for a stabilizing composition gradient in the calculations using the Brunt-Vaisala frequency (or buoyancy frequency), which is a measure of the stability of a fluid to vertical displacement as present in overshooting regions.